 The Partner Visa 820 or de facto visa is the first step of the partner visa application which you can apply for this Australia spouse visa based on marriage or de facto relationship.
 You should be in Australia when you apply for the subclass 820 visa as this is an onshore application.
 Before you apply for visa 820 or Australia spouse visa, you have to meet the minimum requirements for this Australia spouse visa.

 Below we listed all the requirements you need to know to obtain 820 visa in 2022.

-Australia Spouse or De facto Visa Subclass 820 Requirements
+Australia Spouse or De facto Visa Subclass 820 Requirements for 2022

 - You must be married or in a de facto relationship with an Australian citizen, permanent resident or eligible New Zealand citizen.

 - If you apply based on marriage, you must provide a valid marriage certificate as proof of marriage.